-Many people are unaware of the fact that you can get discounts on your tuition, especially if you’re applying at a private college.
-These discounts usually come in the form of grants and scholarships, but are available in other forms as well.
+Many people are unaware of the fact that you can get discounts on your tuition, especially if you’re applying to a private college.
+These discounts usually come in the form of grants and scholarships but are available in other forms as well.

 These are usually given based on merit, so if you believe your academic results warrant it, you can always try to apply for one of these grants.

 These days, most degrees can be obtained online from various prestigious organizations.
 Online degrees are being more and more recognized by top institutions and the cost for tuition is usually significantly lower.